 These expectations are also known as the delighters or exciters because they go well beyond anything the customer might imagine and ask for.
 Their absence does nothing to hurt a possible sale, but their presence improves the likelihood of purchase.

-Over time, as demonstrated by the arrow going from top left to bottom right in the Kano model, wows become wants become musts, as in, for example, automobile self-starters and automatic transmissions.
+Over time, as demonstrated by the arrow going from top left to bottom right in the Kano model, wows become wants become musts.
+For example, automobile self-starters and automatic transmissions.

 The organization that gets ahead and stays ahead constantly pulses its customers to identify the next wows.
 The best wows, plenty of wants, and all the musts are what it takes to become and remain an industry leader.